Nynko/Nynko/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 **Looking for jobs**
+- 🔭 **Looking for a job**
 - ⚡ I earned a prize on my first Hackathon at Encode London 2024.
-- 🌱 I’m currently learning ZK, Cardano, Soroban (Stellar), improving my Rust, improving my Haskell.
+- 🌱 I’m currently learning ZK, improving my Rust.
-- 👯 Although I am primarily looking for jobs, I am still open to collaborate on projects, especially if you are a technically-minded business person passionate about creating a better world while building a functional company.
+- 👯 Although I am primarily looking for a stable job, I am still open to collaborate on projects, especially if you are a technically-minded business person passionate about creating a better world while building a functional company.
 - 📫 How to reach me: website, discord, email : pro /the_weird_a/ nicolasbeaudouin.com

 ## Some of my skills